coffius/hugo-blog/content/post/comparison-of-hll.md

 * `twitter/algebird` has showed itself as quite a slow library.
 It can be a problem if you work with big data.
 * `prasanthj/hyperloglog` always needs minimal space to store serialized data of HLL counter.
 * `addthis/stream-lib` is the fastest library in those that we have looked at.
+* `aggregateknowledge/java-hll`(last row) is average.
+Not too slow, but also not super-fast, average data size.

 ## Links